 Image: Martha Stewart

-Black candle centerpieces are perfect to witch up the Halloween dinner party.
+Black candle centerpieces are perfect to spice up the Halloween dinner party.

-Because it’s always safe to stick to the standard black & white theme.
+Because it’s always safe to stick to the standard black and white theme.

 Image: A Perfect Setting Always

-Purchased Halloween decorations are great to create a beautiful table display.
+Purchased Halloween decorations are great for creating a beautiful table display.

 Image: Inspired by Charm